Apollo-Blind/ApolloBlind/README.md

 ### Configuration of Motor of Vibration M1

-we define a global constant for the PIR Sensor pin.
+We define a global constant for the PIR Sensor pin.
 ```cpp
 #define PIN_VIBRATOR A1
 ```
-when the PIR Sensor receives motion information, it outputs to the vibration motor port, otherwise nothing happens.
+When the PIR Sensor receives motion information, it outputs to the vibration motor port, otherwise nothing happens.
 ```cpp
 digitalWrite(PIN_VIBRATOR, HIGH);
 digitalWrite(PIN_VIBRATOR, LOW);